Polizia di Stato: Anti-Terrorism Police

 Photo of Army Parade in Rome, 2 June 2006, Republic Day.
 NOCS special groups.

 The Anti-Terrorism Police is a specialist body made up of the Central Directorate for the Anti-Terrorism Police and of the Branches for General Investigations and Special Operations Division (DIGOS – Divisione Investigazioni Generali e Operazioni Speciali), located in the questure at the local level.
 The Directorate for the Anti-Terrorism Police has two departments: one is mainly responsible for information collection and analysis while the other develops and coordinates investigations aimed at preventing and fighting terrorism.
 The Nucleo Operativo Centrale di Sicurezza (Central Operational Core of Security) is the State Police's elite police tactical unit.

 Training

-Recruit training is carried out at the police academy and at an advanced school for senior police officers.
-There are schools for basic training of cadet officers and technical operators, for teaching police specialities, for instructors, pilots, dog handlers, mounted police officers and the community police school.
+Entry into the Italian State Police is achieved through a public competitive exam based on qualifications and examinations.
+The announcement may include specific quotas reserved for personnel already serving or for the children of victims of duty.

+Starting from 1 January 2005, following Law No. 226 of 23 August 2004, all positions in the recruitment process for trainee police officers were reserved exclusively for individuals who were serving or had completed a voluntary term in the Italian Armed Forces, either as one-year volunteers (VFP1) or four-year volunteers (VFP4).

+Since 1 January 2016, the competitions have once again been opened to civilian applicants, provided they meet all the required criteria, maintain an unblemished record, and fall within the required age limits.
+Nonetheless, part of the available positions continues to be reserved for fixed-term volunteers of the Armed Forces.

+The recruitment procedures are still governed by several decrees of the Ministry of the Interior: Decree No. 115 of 6 April 1999, and Decree No. 276 of 2 December 2002; psycho-physical eligibility requirements are established by Decree No. 198 of 30 June 2003, while the exam subjects are regulated by Decree No. 129 of April 28, 2005.

+After passing the competition, the successful candidates are assigned to the appropriate training institutions (such as the Trainee Officers’ School or the Higher Police School), with training durations varying depending on the role.

+A general regulatory framework for recruitment is also provided by Legislative Decree No. 66 of 15 March 2010, which includes additional reservations of positions in cases strictly defined by law.